AndriyLazorenko/JavaSimpleCalc/README.md

 # JavaSimpleCalc
-Console calculator on java with some functionality
+Console calculator on java with some functionality and fractions